Kafū, aged forty-one.

 May 3rd.

-It was said that he was going to Izu Mountain Hot Springs.
+He is apparently going to Izu Mountain Hot Springs.

 May 4th.